denismakogon/denismakogon.github.io/_posts/part-3-alternative.markdown

 }
 ```

 Ideally, at JVM startup.
-At that stage the JIT compiler will try to inspect and pull apart constant method handles (defined as a static final field),
+At that stage, the JIT compiler will try to inspect and pull apart constant method handles (defined as a static final field),
-to compile every call through a method handle like a call to any normal Java method causing the lowest performance impact on the application runtime.
+to compile every call through a method handled like a call to any normal Java method causing the lowest performance impact on the application runtime.

-Such behaviour aligns with the logic of the C compiler, but in Java, the "compiling" happen during the startup prior hitting the application entry point,
+Such behavior aligns with the logic of the C compiler, but in Java, the "compiling" happens during the startup before hitting the application entry point,
 so the application benefit from using "statically compiled" method handles (with the corresponding method type derived from the descriptor) instead of creating an instance of a method handle whenever it's necessary to invoke a native function.

 The approach described in Part 1 and Part 2 is based on the fact that a developer must create a function descriptor (and a method handle)
 that correspond to a certain C function mentioned in a C header file (like the C _printf_ in [stdio.h](https://cplusplus.com/reference/cstdio/)).
-The problem is that a developer is not focused on building the application that uses native function, but spend some time writing the infrastructure code for native functions (linker, symbol lookup, method handles).
+The problem is that a developer is not focused on building the application that uses the native function, but spends some time writing the infrastructure code for native functions (linker, symbol lookup, method handles).

-This is one of the problems that Project Panama code generating tools aim to solve -- to provide a tooling (`jextract`) for generating the infrastructure code around C native function that belong to a particular C library.
+This is one of the problems that Project Panama code generating tools aim to solve -- to provide tooling (`jextract`) for generating the infrastructure code around the C native function that belongs to a particular C library.
-So, the only responsibilities that developer will have to take is a memory management and the invocation.
+So, the only responsibilities that the developer will have to take are memory management and invocation.

 ## `jextract` prerequisites

-Interesting fact, `jextract` is the first code tool that is a part of the OpenJDK but not a part of the distribution like any other JDK tools.
+Interesting fact, `jextract` is the first code tool that is a part of the OpenJDK but not a part of the distribution like any other JDK tool.
-Basically, the `jextract` tool  is a standalone project and a deliverable of the Project Panama under the OpenJDK umbrella.
+The `jextract` tool is a standalone project and a deliverable of Project Panama under the OpenJDK umbrella.

 There are a few reasons why it's not a part of the JDK distribution.
 First, not all Java developers are the JNI consumers, i.e., not all developers use `javac -h`, so the `jextract` tool is not for everyone.
 The second and probably the most critical reason -- it's HUGE.
-Normally, size of the JDK is somewhat around 360Mb, the `jextract` tool  adds on top around 177Mb.
+Normally, the size of the JDK is somewhat around 360Mb, the `jextract` tool adds on top around 177Mb.
 Indeed, it is that big.
 However, the `jextract` tool is not a typical tool that depends on the JDK internals.
 the `jextract` tool  depends on:
 * the JDK 19 or greater (Foreign Function & Memory API, in particular), 360Mb,
 * [libclang](https://github.com/llvm/llvm-project) -- C interface to the Clang, 560Mb.

 ### libclang

-As mentioned earlier, the `jextract` tool  tool creates the infrastructure Java code for a C library.
+As mentioned earlier, the `jextract` tool creates the infrastructure Java code for a C library.
 If you aren't familiar with the Clang it is the C++ (and other C language family) compiler.
 It is responsible for:
 - translating C source code into some intermediate state (also called as "front-end"),
-- translate C source code intermedia state into machine code (also called as "back-end", Clang uses LLVM for it).
+- translate C source code intermedia state into machine code (also called "back-end", Clang uses LLVM for it).

-But the most important thing that Clang isn't just a compiler, it's also a library so-called "C interface to Clang".
+But the most important thing is that Clang isn't just a compiler, it's also a library so-called "C interface to Clang".
-So, the `jextract` tool  doesn't use its own type of parser for reading C header files, it uses [libclang](https://github.com/llvm/llvm-project) instead.
+So, the `jextract` tool doesn't use its type of parser for reading C header files, it uses [libclang](https://github.com/llvm/llvm-project) instead.

 ### JDK